tbeckenhauer/tbeckenhauer.github.io/_style_guides/code-comments.markdown

 9. Use comments to mark incomplete implementations.
  - I don't like it, but if you are going to leave the implementation incomplete, then yes leave a comment.
  - Also, We are now at the point of accepting the tech debt.
 This is a topic for another article.
-But in a nutshell, techdebt can be acceptable, if taken seriously.
+But in a nutshell, tech debt can be acceptable, if taken seriously.
 I think it should be viewed similar to regular debt that may be incurred for a startup, but as the business becomes profitable and mature, debt is reduced to "zero".